Admissions (Policy AD-1, AD-2, and AD-11)

 Undergraduate Application Materials Required for Degree-Seeking Students:

 • Transcripts: Official transcripts are required from high school and all post-secondary institutions attended or are currently attending.
 Post-secondary institutions include colleges and universities, professional, technical, and business schools regardless of whether credit was earned.
 Transcripts from all institutions outside the US must be official, translated through a third-party translation service, and credentialed.
 If a student holds a bachelor’s degree or higher from an accredited post-secondary institution, the high school transcript may be waived.
+All transcripts from high school and post-secondary institutions will be evaluated to calculate credit hours, quality points, and GPAs.

 Additional admission requirements for the following programs: